 - 3/4 teaspoon vanilla extract

-- 3 to 6 tablespoons of heavy cream plus more as needed.
+- 3 to 6 tablespoons of heavy cream (or half & half) plus more as needed.

 - Preheat oven to 350 degrees F. and spray a 9x13 inch metal pan with flour-added baking spray.

 - Make the white filling first.
 In a mixing bowl, beat together the cream cheese, butter, sugar, cornstarch, milk and vanilla until creamy and smooth.
 Add the egg and beat just until mixed.
 Set aside.